-Other Word Forms
+Other Word Forms of Kittle

-Origin of kittle
+Origin of Kittle

 From Middle English kitillen to tickle probably from Old English citelian or from Old Norse kitla

 From American Heritage Dictionary of the English Language, 5th Edition